 Trust in Education

-Lafayette, California 94549
+985 Moraga Rd.
+Ste.
+207 Lafayette, California 94549

-Your sponsorship funds are paid directly to your sponsored child every month.
-Every payday they must have proof of their attendance.
+Every payday the students must have proof of their attendance.
 Motivation is not a problem.
-Street children, more than anyone else, know the value of an education and work hard to stay off the streets.
+Children doing menial work, more than anyone else, know the value of an education and work hard to stay off the streets.

 Sponsorship means much more than monetary support.
 Through photos and letters carried back and forth (which we translate), you will be able to communicate with one another.
 Knowing that someone cares can be the difference between working hard versus giving up.

 We recognize that nothing remains the same in life.
 Should circumstances dictate that you need to discontinue your sponsorship, we request 60 days notice so that we can find another sponsor to carry on with the support of your child.
 One can build a well or finance an irrigation project then leave, but funding an education is a long-term commitment.
 TIE does everything possible to avoid disrupting the education of sponsored children.